yevgeniyvaleyev/Recipster/README.md

 # Recipster app
-The application fetched data from public API and shows items list.
-User can view details of the item by clicking on item.
+The application fetches data from public API and shows recepies list.
+User can view details of the item by clicking on it.

 # Installation